-Since nothing is known of his life, it can only be speculated as to what happened to him.
+Since nothing is known of his life, it can only be speculated as to how he was shot with an arrow.

 Many comments on the Facebook post are saying it was not an accident.

-Others choose to believe that it was just a freak accident.
-It is currently hunting season in the area.
+Others choose to believe that it was just a freak accident, but it was currently hunting season in the area.

 However this tragedy befell Oliver, he fought his way through the wilderness to his rescuers.

 Safely indoors and recovering, Oliver is still somewhat reserved with the shelter workers.
 Makes perfect sense though after what he’s been through.
 As the hours go by, however, he is learning to trust them more and more.

 He did lean in for some chin scratches today.
 We took that as a very good sign!

 Numerous people instantly fell in love with the ginger boy after hearing his story.